crao25/datachallenge/README.md

 Note: Entrez IDs were converted to Gene Symbols before training.
 The expression dataset is reshaped so that the gene symbols become column names and the patient IDs are values of a separate column and then the dataset is merged with the clinical dataset using the patient IDs.

-Guideline on how to use the final model pred_model.rds on an external dataset:
+Guideline on how to use the final model pred_model.rds on an external dataset with the same features as in training dataset:

 ```
 ## load the model